TolikPylypchuk/Cineaste/docs/05-technical.md

 At the beginning of the app's developement, I didn't use any libraries for styling at all, thinking I will write styles myself.
 That proved to be a horrible idea, and I started using [HandyControl](https://github.com/HandyOrg/HandyControl) and then switched to my own fork of the library (which I've since deleted completely, so some very old commits cannot even be built anymore).
 I have since decided to completely rewrite the app, and to use Material Design for UI.
+You can find this old version under the ['old' git tag](https://github.com/TolikPylypchuk/MovieList/releases/tag/old).

 ## Core Logic

 I'm using [ReactiveUI](https://www.reactiveui.net) as the MVVM framework for the core logic, and I must say that it's a real pleasure to use this framework.
+Also, [Splat](https://github.com/reactiveui/splat) is used for service location.

 In the beginning I rolled my own MVVM stuff, but it quickly became bloated and extremely unwieldy in code, and the performance became horrible.
 So I've scrapped everyhing, and started from scratch using ReactiveUI (and changed the UI